Terms and Conditions

 n)Tender and quotation documents and supporting information are a confidential interaction between the Company and a prospective client/s.
 Accordingly, all involved party/s must act in a reasonable way to protect the Company submissions/intellectual property, and not to share or directly provide access to this information to a competing tenderer or supplier.

 o)All advice and resources supplied to a third party/s as part of an unsuccessful tender/quotation process will at all times remain the intellectual property of the Company and are subject to strict copyright and confidentiality conditions that forbid their unauthorised use under any circumstances.
 Involved party/s are required to permanently delete all electronic files and communications, plus shred all hard copy documents including printouts within 24 hours of tender/quotation finalisation.

 Section 13.
 Severability.

 a)These Terms and Conditions will be enforced to the fullest extent permitted by applicable law (refer to Section 12f).
 If anything in these Terms and Conditions is unenforceable, illegal or void, then it is severed and the rest of the Terms and Conditions remain in force.

 Section 14.
 Entire Agreement.

 a)These Terms and Conditions constitute the entire agreement between the Company and other parties concerning the subject matter of these Terms and Conditions and supersedes all previous communications, representations, inducements, undertakings, agreements or arrangements made by the Company, its employees and/or consultants (refer Section Preamble h).

-b)If you wish to notify the Company about anything relating to these Terms and Conditions please contact us on email@example.com
+b)If you wish to notify the Company about anything relating to these Terms and Conditions please contact us at firstname.lastname@example.org

 Section 15.
 Changes or Variations.

 a)No changes or variations to these Terms and Conditions will be negotiated or accepted.

-b)The Company and its authorised representatives accept responsibility ONLY within the specified scope and framework of these Terms and Conditions (refer Section Preamble h).
+b)The Company and its authorised representatives accept responsibility ONLY within the specified scope and framework of these Terms and Conditions (refer to Section Preamble h).